PRACTICE DIRECTION 3A – FAMILY MEDIATION INFORMATION AND ASSESSMENT MEETINGS (MIAMS)

 (i) confirmation from a mediator that she or he has attended a MIAM;

 (iii) a claim that a MIAM exemption applies.
-An applicant who claims an exemption from the MIAM requirement is not required to attach any supporting evidence with their application, but should bring any supporting evidence to the first hearing.
+An applicant who claims an exemption from the MIAM requirement must attach any required supporting evidence to their application.

 7.

-If an applicant claims a MIAM exemption, the court will issue proceedings but will inquire into the exemption claimed, either at the stage at which the case is allocated or at the first hearing.
-At the first hearing, the court may review any supporting evidence in order to ensure that the MIAM exemption was validly claimed.
-As set out in more detail below, if a MIAM exemption has not been validly claimed, the court may direct the applicant or the parties to attend a MIAM, and may adjourn proceedings for that purpose.
+If an applicant claims a MIAM exemption, the court will issue proceedings but will inquire into the exemption claimed.
+In private law proceedings, the court must make this enquiry at the stage at which the case is allocated to a level of judge (often referred to as the “gatekeeping stage”).
+In financial remedy proceedings, the court may make this enquiry at the stage at which the case is allocated, if that is appropriate, or at the first hearing.
+The court may review any supporting evidence in order to ensure that the MIAM exemption was validly claimed or whether any validly claimed MIAM exemption is still applicable.
+As set out in more detail below, if a MIAM exemption has not been validly claimed, or is no longer applicable, the court may direct the applicant or the parties to attend a MIAM, and may adjourn proceedings for that purpose.

 8.